Eating in the city can get expensive, but not when you've got hawker centres around town. Chicken rice and fishball noodles, here we come…

 Tiong Bahru Market & Food Centre

 There are tons of choices at this newly renovated food centre – which happens to be smack bang in the middle of a bunch of hipster cafes and indie stores in the neighbourhood.
-Try Chinese rojak from Tow Kwar Pop, chicken rice from the ever-popular Tiong Bahru Hainanese Boneless Chicken Rice, and chee kueh from Jian Bo.
+Try Chinese rojak from Tow Kwar Pop, chicken rice from the ever-popular Tiong Bahru Hainanese Boneless Chicken Rice, and famous chee kueh from Jian Bo.

 Tiong Bahru Market & Food Centre, 30 Seng Poh Road, Singapore 168898